GluuFederation/docs-clustermgr-prod/docs/source/installation/index.md

 - 22 will be used by Cluster Manager to pull logs and make adjustments to the systems

 - 80 and 443 are self-explanatory.
-443 must be open between the Load Balancer and the Gluu Server
+443 must be open between the Load Balancer and the Gluu Servers, and also between Cluster Manager and Gluu Servers

 - 1636, 4444 and 8989 are necessary for LDAP usage and replication.
 These should be open between Gluu Server nodes